frovedis/frovedis/doc/manual/python/dataframe/df_agg_func.md

 It displays a frovedis dataframe with numeric column(s) containing the newly computed standard error of the mean for each column.

+**Standard error of the mean operation along the rows and using ddof parameter:**

 For example,

     # sem() demo using ddof = 2